Antarctic ocean currents heading for collapse- report

 The study, published in the journal Nature, also warns the slowdown could reduce ocean's ability to absorb carbon dioxide from the atmosphere.

-The report outlines how the Earth's network of deep ocean currents are driven by the downwards movement of cold, dense saltwater towards the sea bed near Antarctica.
+The report outlines how the Earth's network of deep ocean currents are part driven by the downwards movement of cold, dense saltwater towards the sea bed near Antarctica.

 But as fresh water from the ice cap melts, sea water becomes less salty and dense, and the downwards movement slows.

-This deep ocean current, or "overturning", has been relatively stable for thousands of years, scientists say, but it is now being disrupted by the warming climate.
+These deep ocean currents, or "overturnings", in the northern and southern hemispheres have been relatively stable for thousands of years, scientists say, but they are now being disrupted by the warming climate.

 "Our modelling shows that if global carbon emissions continue at the current rate, then the Antarctic overturning will slow by more than 40 per cent in the next 30 years - and on a trajectory that looks headed towards collapse," study lead Professor Matthew England said.